Elisabeth R. Finch: Career

-Departure from Grey's Anatomy
+Controversy

 Throughout her time working in the writers' room at Grey's Anatomy, Finch wrote a series of essays about her personal medical struggles in publications including Elle, The Hollywood Reporter, and Shondaland.
 In these articles, she shared stories about her purported diagnosis with chondrosarcoma (a rare bone cancer), having an abortion while undergoing chemotherapy, losing a kidney, and undergoing a knee replacement due to misdiagnosis.
-Finch wrote several of these fabricated personal stories into plot lines on the show.
+Finch's medical history was never verified by any of the publications and she confessed to her then-wife Jennifer Beyer that none of these stories were true when Beyer confronted her over some inconsistencies.

-In addition to sharing these stories publicly, she reportedly altered her appearance to appear sick while working on Grey's Anatomy and used stories about her medical diagnoses to gain accommodations at work, including deadline extensions and periods of absence.
-Finch was also reported to share other traumatic stories about her past, including allegations that her brother abused her as a child, that her brother died by suicide, and that she cleaned up the remains of a friend that was killed in the Tree of Life synagogue mass shooting.
+Finch had altered her appearance to appear sick while working on Grey's Anatomy and used stories about her medical diagnoses to gain accommodations at work, including deadline extensions and periods of absence.
+Finch also reportedly made allegations that her brother abused her as a child, that he died by suicide, and that she cleaned up the remains of a friend who was killed in the Tree of Life synagogue mass shooting.

-In March 2022, it was reported that Disney, a Shondaland affiliate at the time, had opened an investigation into Finch's medical history and alleged falsehoods.
-The investigation was reportedly prompted when Finch's estranged wife, Jennifer Beyer, contacted Disney and Shondaland with information that she had uncovered about Finch's past.
-During Disney's investigation, Finch refused to provide medical documentation or undergo an independent medical evaluation to substantiate her claims and she was placed on administrative leave on March 17, 2022.
-Following her placement on administrative leave, Finch formally resigned and the investigation ended.
+In March 2022, it was reported that Disney, a Shondaland affiliate at the time, had opened an investigation into Finch's falsehoods.
+The investigation was prompted when Beyer contacted Disney and Shondaland with information that she had uncovered about Finch's past.
+During Disney's investigation, Finch refused to provide medical documentation or undergo an independent medical evaluation to substantiate her claims, and she was subsequently placed on administrative leave on March 17, 2022.
+Finch formally resigned shortly after and the investigation ended.

-In December 2022, Finch admitted that she had lied about her personal and medical history.
-Finch says that she has not had any form of cancer and that she taped a catheter to her arm and shaved her head to appear as though she was undergoing chemotherapy.
+In December 2022, Finch released a formal statement confessing that she never had cancer.
 Finch also admitted that her brother had not died by suicide and is currently living in Florida.

+In October 2024, Peacock released Anatomy of Lies, a three-part docuseries about Finch's career and controversy.